 Should You Hire a Professional?

 Another factor that affects the cost of your sod project is whether you choose to install it yourself.
 As you can imagine, hiring a pro for your sod installation comes with its own set of perks.
 Contracting out the job allows you to sit back and relax, trusting that the job will be done correctly.
 A professional will typically remove your old grass, prepare and fertilize your soil and, finally, lay the new sod.
-It goes without saying that this service comes at a price: On average, homeowners can expect to pay $1 to $2 per square foot for professional sod installation, not including the cost of the sod itself.
+It goes without saying that this service comes at a price: On average, homeowners can expect to pay 55 cents to $1 (CAD 0.75 to CAD 1.38) per square foot for professional sod installation, not including the cost of the sod itself.

 That said, laying sod is a doable project for those who are up to the task.
-It’s a bit of a workout and will likely take you longer to tackle than it would a professional, but you’ll save a lot of money and, when finished, you can bask in the self-satisfaction of having completed the project yourself.
+It’s a bit of a workout, and it will likely take you longer to tackle than it would a professional.
+However, you’ll save a lot of money, and when you’re finished, you can bask in the self-satisfaction of having completed the project yourself.

 Still, you’ll need to keep in mind that there are other costs associated with a do-it-yourself sod installation besides purchasing the sod itself.
 For example, once you remove the old grass and weeds from the project area, you’ll need to loosen the dirt significantly.
 While you can use a shovel or a mattock to do this, it’s much quicker and easier if you use a rototiller.
-If you don’t have access to a rototiller, you can rent one from Home Depot or your local equipment rental store for roughly $60 a day.
+If you don’t have access to a rototiller, you can rent one from your local equipment rental store for roughly $63 (CAD 87) a day.

 While the lawn is bare and the soil loose, it might be a good idea, here, to test your soil to figure out what kind of fertilizer you’ll need to use after you lay the sod.
-You’ll also want to purchase a sod cutter for the job, which can run about $70 dollars at Home Depot.
+You’ll also want to purchase a sod knife for the job, which typically costs around $18 (CAD 25).